cogini/mix_deploy/README.md

 ],
 ```

-More recent versions of systemd (after 235) will create these directories at start
+More recent versions of systemd (after 235) will create these directories at
-time based on the settings in the unit file.
-For earlier systemd versions,
+start time based on the settings in the unit file.
+For earlier systemd
-`deploy-create-dirs` will create them.
+versions, `deploy-create-dirs` will create them.

 For security, we set permissions to 750, more restrictive than the
 systemd defaults of 755.
-You can configure them with e.g. `configuration_directory_mode`.
+You can configure them with variables like
+`configuration_directory_mode`.
 See the defaults in `lib/mix/tasks/deploy.ex`.

 `systemd_version`: Sets the systemd version on the target system, default 235.
 This determines which systemd features the library will enable.
 If you are